asreview/asreview-server-stack/README.md

 - `asreview.conf` - a NGINX configuration file
 - `docker-compose.yml` - the Docker Compose file that will create the Docker containers
-- `Dockerfile` - Extends default ASReview Dockerfile
 - `asreview_config.toml` - the ASReview LAB config file with, for example, authentication options and email server configuration.
-- `init.sh` - a shell script to launch the server(s) with Gunicorn.

 ### Running the containers